dominikake/password_generator/README.md

 # Pasword Generator

-Generates a password with 8 characters.
+Simply generates a password with 8 random characters.

 The password must contain: